TheMisterFish/discord-download-request-bot/PRIVACY_POLICY.md

 ## Data Storage and Security

-The collected data is stored in a secure CSV database.
-We implement appropriate data collection, storage, and processing practices and security measures to protect against unauthorized access, alteration, disclosure, or destruction of your information.
+The collected data is stored in a CSV database.
+Since the data stored doesn't contain any private information the data is protected by the fact it runs behind a secure VPS which cannot be accessed by non admins.

 ## Data Sharing and Disclosure